awsdocs/aws-cpp-developer-guide/doc_source/client-config.md

 Specifies the URI addressing scheme, either HTTP or HTTPS\.
 The default scheme is HTTPS\.

 **region**
 Specifies the AWS Region to use, such as *us\-east\-1*\.
-By default, the Region used is the default Region configured in the applicable AWS credentials\.
+By default, the Region used is the default Region configured in the applicable ClientConfiguration, environment variables, and EC2 metadata\.

 **useDualStack**
 Controls whether to use dual stack IPv4 and IPv6 endpoints\.
 Note that not all AWS services support IPv6 in all Regions\.